 Archeon Museum Park is a place I wanted to visit for some time already.
 So, finally last weekend, Marijan, Karlo and I went on a little trip there.
 All three of us completely fallen in love with it.
 With its great combination of revived history, old buildings and delicious food, it is a great destination for a day trip within the Netherlands.
 And we’re definitely going to visit it again soon!

 Archeon is a large museum park where you can find different edifices from Prehistory, Roman and Medieval time.
 They have brought them there from all over the Netherlands, so people could learn about those parts of history.
 You can walk around, explore different houses and learn about them this way.

-But, Archeon isn’t just a place where you can learn about the history.
-It’s a place where you can became a part of it.
-From baking your own bread on the open fire, crossing the river on a pontoon bridge, trying the knights armour and many more.
-There are many guides – interpretors around, dressed in historical clothes, that will tell you their stories in an interesting way.
+But, Archeon isn’t just a place where you can learn about history.
+It’s a place where you can become a part of it.
+From baking your own bread on the open fire, crossing the river on a pontoon bridge, trying the knight’s armour and many more.
+There are many guides – interpretors around, dressed in historical clothes, that will interestingly tell you their stories.

 Visit to Acheon